shrh18/Big-Data-News-Recommender/README.md

 ### Access  airflow-webserver

 Go to airflow-webserver.
-It is  is accessible via [localhost:8080](http://localhost:8080)
+It is accessible via [localhost:8080](http://localhost:8080)

 ![airflow-login-page.png](resources/airflow-login-page.png)

-On the logging page provide the logging informations you set in the airflow initialization command in the docker-compose.
+On the logging page provide the logging information you set in the airflow initialization command in the docker-compose.

 #### Configure Connection to Spark Cluster

 We need to create a connection to our Spark cluster in the Airflow admin.
 This allows Airflow to run some tasks using the Spark cluster.

-On airflow webserver, go to Admin->connections
+On the airflow webserver, go to Admin->connections

 ![Airflow admin connection](resources/airflow-admin-connection.png)